 Despite the growing presence of cloud computing, its details remain obscure to many.
 What exactly is the cloud, how does one use it, and what are its benefits for businesses, developers, researchers, government, healthcare practitioners, and students?
 In this conceptual article, we’ll provide a general overview of cloud computing, its history, delivery models, offerings, and risks.

-By the end of this article, you should have an understanding of how the cloud can help support business, research, education, and community infrastructure and how to get started using the cloud for your own projects.
+In this article, you will gain an understanding of how the cloud can help support business, research, education, and community infrastructure and how to get started using the cloud for your own projects.

 Cloud computing is the delivery of computing resources as a service, meaning that the resources are owned and managed by the cloud provider rather than the end user.
 Those resources may include anything from browser-based software applications (such as Tik Tok or Netflix), third party data storage for photos and other digital media (such as iCloud or Dropbox), or third-party servers used to support the computing infrastructure of a business, research, or personal project.